 Whether it is short-term or long-term the team should come up with its ideal state regardless of what they think can be accomplished....alright, use some discretion as to what is practical and economical.

 The future state should be aligned with company goals, mission, and vision.
 Of course, the company goals should have Customer Satisfaction as priority.

 The following information is needed to construct a map at a minimum.
 Some maps are more comprehensive but not always necessary.

 "Nice to have information" to steer discussions with additional data:

 The Facilitator is the GB/BB leading the project.
 The team probably does not expect you to help make decisions...and probably prefer you refrain from making decisions and let the experts (team members) provide inputs and decisions for actions.
-The Facilitator lays the ground rules, explains the tool, and the expected outputs from this exercise.
+The Facilitator lays the ground rules, explains the tool, and the expected outputs.

 The Process Owner must be there to settle tiebreakers and ensure subject matter experts and key stakeholders are engaged and participating.

 Depending on the process, the key stakeholders could be:

-Finance is always a key stakeholder but this exercise at this point usually does not included them...unless the process involves mapping a finance process (such as closing, payable process, or setting a budget).
+Finance is always a key stakeholder.
+However, this exercise at this point usually does not include them...unless the process involves mapping a Finance process (such as closing, payable or receipts process, or preparing a budget).

 The mapping exercise starts with the customer.
 Add information such as location(s), takt time, information flow, part numbers involved, etc.

 At the bottom of the map, it is a good idea to add a color code legend if several colors were used for a purpose.
 Also explain any notes, asterisks, formulas, that are within the map.

 This area of the VSM map is for the flow of information, materials to and from the customer(s) and Production (or Process) Control.
 The mapping exercise actually begins with the Customer(s) data.